Galaxies99/alpha-protein/README.md

 ## Configurations

-Before training, evaluation and inference of the models, please set up your own configurations correctly.
+Before training, fine-tuning or testing of the models, please set up your own configurations correctly.
 Please see [docs/configurations.md](docs/configurations.md) for details.

 ## Training